 Working with Children:

-Information about Working with Children’s Checks can be found at:
+Information about Working with Children’s Check can be found at:

 Office of the Public Advocate provides services to protect and promote the rights, interests and dignity of people with disability (specifically intellectual impairment, mental disorder, brain injury or dementia) living in Victoria.
 These services include guardianship, advice, education, information, research, advocacy and support.

-Disability and Family Violence Crisis Response Initiative.
-A DHHS service which assists women and children with a disability, who require disability support, to access family violence crisis response services (to stay safe at home or to go to alternative accommodation)
+Disability and Family Violence Crisis Response Initiative assists women and children with disability who require disability support, to access family violence crisis response services (to stay safe at home or to go to alternative accommodation)

 Phone landline 9843 6304 or 0437 741 920

 Disability Advocacy Resource Unit (DARU) DARU resources the disability advocacy sector in Victoria.
 DARU has a directory of disability advocacy organisations by area.
 Website http://www.daru.org.au/organisations

 Communication Rights Australia Communication Rights Australia is a human rights advocacy and information organisation for people with little or no speech.